baamboohulk/XiaoMi/RedMi9C/How-to-Root.md

 - In recovery, move to 'backup' and make a backup to your SD card (optional, but highly recommended).
 Usually, it doesn`t work out of the box.
 Try searching for guides.

-- In the same section install ---enfec.zip--- and then Magisk.zip.
+- In the same section install ~~enfec.zip~~ and then Magisk.zip.
 If you get errors like 'Failed to mount /nv_data', ignore them.

 - Reboot to system, copy external_sd/PBRB/tools -> storage/0/emulated/PBRB/